Ethiopian Orthodox Tewahedo Church: Jesuit interim

 The period of Jesuit influence, which broke the connection with Egypt, began a new chapter in church history.
 The initiative in Roman Catholic missions to Ethiopia was taken not by Rome, but by Portugal, in the course of a conflict with the Muslim Ottoman Empire and the Sultanate of Adal for the command of the trade route to India via the Red Sea.

-In 1507 Mateus, or Matthew, an Armenian, had been sent as an Ethiopian envoy to Portugal.
-In 1520 an embassy under Dom Rodrigo de Lima landed in Ethiopia.
-An interesting account of the Portuguese mission, which lasted for several years, was written by Francisco Álvares, its chaplain.
+In 1507, Mateus, or Matthew, an Armenian, had been sent as an Ethiopian envoy to Portugal.
+In 1520, an embassy under Dom Rodrigo de Lima landed in Ethiopia.
+An account of the Portuguese mission, which lasted for several years, was written by Francisco Álvares, its chaplain.

 Later, Ignatius Loyola wished to take up the task of conversion, but was forbidden to do so.
-Instead, the pope sent out João Nunes Barreto as patriarch of the East Indies, with Andre de Oviedo as bishop; and from Goa envoys went to Ethiopia, followed by Oviedo himself, to secure the king's adherence to Rome.
+Instead, the pope sent out João Nunes Barreto as patriarch of the East Indies, with Andrés de Oviedo as bishop; and from Goa envoys went to Ethiopia, followed by Oviedo himself, to secure the king's adherence to Rome.
 After repeated failures some measure of success was achieved under Emperor Susenyos I, but not until 1624 did the Emperor make formal submission to the pope.
 Susenyos made Roman Catholicism the official state religion but was met with heavy resistance by his subjects and by the authorities of the Ethiopian Orthodox Church, and eventually had to abdicate in 1632 in favour of his son, Fasilides, who promptly restored Ethiopian Orthodox Christianity as the state religion.
 He then in 1633 expelled the Jesuits, and in 1665 Fasilides ordered that all Jesuit books (the Books of the Franks) be burned.

 Influence on the Reformation

 David Daniels has suggested that the Ethiopian Church has had a stronger impact on the Reformation than most scholars acknowledge.
 For Martin Luther, who spearheaded the Reformation, Daniels says "the Ethiopian Church conferred legitimacy on Luther's emerging Protestant vision of a church outside the authority of the Roman Catholic papacy" as it was "an ancient church with direct ties to the apostles".
-According to Daniels, Martin Luther saw that the Ethiopian Orthodox Church practiced elements of faith including "communion in both kind, vernacular Scriptures, and married clergy" and these practices became customary in the Lutheran churches.
+According to Daniels, Martin Luther saw that the Ethiopian Orthodox Church practiced elements of faith including "communion under both kinds, vernacular Scriptures, and married clergy" and these practices became customary in the Lutheran churches.
 The Ethiopian church also rejected papal supremacy, purgatory and indulgences, which the Lutherans disagreed with, and thus for Luther, the Ethiopian church was the "true forerunner of Protestantism".
 Luther believed that the Ethiopian church kept true apostolic practices which the Lutherans would adopt through reading the scriptures.

 In 1534, a cleric of the Ethiopian Orthodox Church, Michael the Deacon, met with Martin Luther and affirmed the Augsburg Confession, saying "This is a good creed, that is, faith".
 In addition, Martin Luther stated that the Lutheran Mass agreed with that used by the Ethiopian Orthodox Church.
 As a result, Luther invited the Ethiopian church and Michael to full fellowship.